 - In the left-side navigation pane, choose .

-Click Select Vault and select a vault from the drop-down list.
+- If you have created backup vaults, click Select Vault, and select a backup vault from the Vault Name drop-down list.

 - Windows 32-bit